![]() |

-Calorie based Astrand TestVic Denwood provides an overview of monitoring your fitness level (VO2 max) on an exercise bike or rowing machine based on the calories you have burned during the test.
-If your bike or exercise machine does not have a workload readout in watts but provides a "calorie" reading, then this Calorie based test is for you.
+Calorie-based Astrand TestVic Denwood provides an overview of monitoring your fitness level (VO2 max) on an exercise bike or rowing machine based on the calories you burn during the test.
+If your bike or exercise machine does not have a workload readout in watts but provides a "calorie" reading, then this Calorie-based test is for you.

 Test Process

-VO2Max Index TablesTwo tables are provided at the bottom of the Nomogram, one for Female results the other for Male results.
+VO2Max Index TablesTwo tables are provided at the bottom of the Nomogram, one for Females and the other for Males.
 Choose the row appropriate to your age and see where your index number appears.
 The column title will tell you your overall level of fitness.
 In our example above, our female 35-year-old with a VO2 max of 48 gains a fitness rating of "Superior."
-Normative data (Heywood 2006)[1] for Female (values in ml/kg/min)
+Normative data (Heywood 2006)[1] for Females (values in ml/kg/min)

-Why 6 Minutes?The original Astrand Bike test on which the Nomogram was used was for 6 minutes, so I saw no need to change it.
-The calorie count to workload equivalence (calories to watts) is a derived relationship and depends upon the exercise session duration.
-For a 6-minute session, there are 360 seconds, so if you exercise at 100 watts, that produces 360 x 100 = 36,000 Joules.
+Why 6 Minutes?The original Astrand Bike test on which the Nomogram was used was 6 minutes, so I saw no need to change it.
+The calorie count to workload equivalence (calories to watts) is a derived relationship and depends upon the duration of the exercise session.
+There are 360 seconds in a 6-minute session, so if you exercise at 100 watts, that produces 360 x 100 = 36,000 Joules.
 There are 4.184 Joules in a Calorie.
 I have rounded this to 4.
 So, 36,000 Joules divided by 4 = 9,000 calories or 9Kcal.
-Thus, for a 6-minute session, we have 100 watts equating to 9 calories.
+Thus, for a 6-minute session, 100 watts equate to 9 calories.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: